Caecilian: Skin

 Their skin is smooth and usually dark, but some species have colourful skins.
 Inside the skin are calcite scales.
 Because of these scales, the caecilians were once thought to be related to the fossil Stegocephalia, but they are now believed to be a secondary development, and the two groups are most likely unrelated.
 Scales are absent in the families Scolecomorphidae and Typhlonectidae, except the species Typhlonectes compressicauda where minute scales have been found in the hinder region of the body.
 The skin also has numerous ring-shaped folds, or annuli, that partially encircle the body, giving them a segmented appearance.
 Like some other living amphibians, the skin contains glands that secrete a toxin to deter predators.
 The skin secretions of Siphonops paulensis have been shown to have hemolytic properties.

+Milk provisioning

+Recent research, as documented in the journal Science, has shed light on the behavior of certain species of caecilians.
+These studies reveal that some caecilians exhibit a phenomenon wherein they provide their hatchlings with a nutrient-rich substance akin to milk, delivered through a maternal vent.
+Among the species investigated, the oviparous nonmammalian caecilian amphibian Siphonops annulatus stood out, indicating that the practice of lactation may be more widespread among these creatures than previously thought.
+As detailed in a 2024 study, researchers collected 16 mothers of the Siphonops annulatus species from cacao plantations in Brazil's Atlantic Forest and filmed them with their altricial hatchlings in the lab.
+The mothers remained with their offspring, which suckled on a white, viscous liquid from their cloaca, experiencing rapid growth in their first week.
+This milk-like substance, rich in fats and carbohydrates, is produced in the mother's oviduct epithelium's hypertrophied glands, similar to mammal milk.
+The substance was released seemingly in response to tactile and acoustic stimulation by the babies.
+The researchers observed the hatchlings emitting high-pitched clicking sounds as they approached their mothers for milk, a behavior unique among amphibians.
+This milk-feeding behavior may contribute to the development of the hatchlings' microbiome and immune system, similar to mammalian young.
+The presence of milk production in caecilians that lay eggs suggests an evolutionary transition between egg-laying and live birth.